Absolute Carnage: Chapter 1: The Bleeding King

-While walking to Times Square, Eddie Brock explains to his son Dylan about how the Symbiotes were created by Knull as well as the Church of the New Darkness having resurrected Cletus Kasady.
+While walking to Times Square, Eddie Brock explains to his son Dylan Brock about how the Symbiotes were created by Knull as well as the Church of the New Darkness having resurrected Cletus Kasady.
 Upon arrival, Eddie notices that there are wanted posters for Venom for the deaths of Lee Price and several inmates at Ryker's Island.
-When they flee into the subway upon being trailed by a man in a trenchcoat, they encounter Cletus Kasady who shoves them onto the subway tracks.
+When they flee into the subway upon being trailed by a man in a trenchcoat, they encounter Kasady, who shoves them onto the subway tracks.
 They are saved by the man in the trenchcoat who is actually the Venom symbiote in disguise.
-The Venom symbiote re-bonds to Eddie where it states to him that it has fully recovered from the dark magic that it absorbed.
+The Venom symbiote re-bonds to Eddie, stating that it has fully recovered from the dark magic that it absorbed.
 A pair of police officers arrive and hold Venom at gunpoint.
 When the train explodes, Venom shields Dylan as Dark Carnage appears.
-The Dark Carnage stands at 13 ft., is colored black and red with a white spiral on its head, a gaping maw, a skeletal appearance, and a white dragon emblem on its chest.
-Venom tells the police officers to get Dylan as far away from here as possible while he confronts Dark Carnage where he notices that Cletus' body is bonded to the Grendel symbiote.
-As Dark Carnage tries to rip the Venom symbiote off of Eddie, he claims that Knull is coming to destroy everything.
-Eddie uses the electrical rails of the subway to disable Dark Carnage as it briefly separates to reveal Cletus' corpse.
+Venom tells the police officers to get Dylan as far away from here as possible while he confronts Dark Carnage where he notices that Kasady's body is bonded to the Grendel symbiote.
+As Dark Carnage tries to rip Venom off of Eddie, he claims that Knull is coming to destroy everything.
+Eddie uses the electrical rails of the subway to disable Dark Carnage as it briefly separates to reveal Kasady's corpse.
 While recuperating at an apartment, Eddie and Dylan are visited by Robbie Robertson.
 He notices Eddie's condition and calls Peter Parker.

 Chapter 2: The God Son

-Sometime later at The Coffee Bean & Tea Leaf, Spider-Man meets with Eddie and Dylan where he hears about Cletus being bonded to the Carnage symbiote, the approach of Knull as well as Eddie's encounters with Roland Treece and the Dinosaur People.
-Their discussion is interrupted by a news report about some bodies Angelo Fortunato, Carl Mach, Leslie Gesneria, and Thaddeus Ross where Eddie suspects that Anne Weying might be among the bodies in the pit.
+Sometime later at The Coffee Bean & Tea Leaf, Spider-Man meets with Eddie and Dylan where he hears about Cletus Kasady being bonded to the Carnage symbiote, the approach of Knull as well as Eddie's encounters with Roland Treece and the Dinosaur People.
+Their discussion is interrupted by a news report about the bodies of Angelo Fortunato, Carl Mach, Leslie Gesneria, and Thaddeus Ross being discovered in a pit, with Eddie suspecting that Anne Weying might be among the bodies in the pit.
 After thwarting a robbery, Spider-Man states to Eddie that he would ask Mister Fantastic for a solution that involves extracting the codices without killing people, but the timeline is unfeasible causing Eddie to take Spider-Man to meet with Maker.
 At the house of "Rex Strickland", Spider-Man and Venom meet Maker who is working on the S.C.I.T.H.E. (short for Symbiote Codex Isolation and Thermo-Heated Extraction) that was commissioned by Project Oversight.
 Normie Osborn was brought to Maker as he and Dylan get acquainted.
 When Spider-Man would not let the S.C.I.T.H.E. be tested on Dylan, Maker states that he wants to test it on Norman Osborn.